Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 A brunch menu with something for everyone

-J Christopher’s is a chain but still worthy of a visit.
-It’s a nice brunch spot with a traditional menu, although their tagline is “Familiar food with flair!”
-Walkable 0.4 mile
+J. Christopher's is a chain but still worthy of a visit.
+A nice brunch spot with a traditional breakfast and brunch menu and an excellent location between the south and north historic districts.

 J Christopher’s/122 E. Liberty St./912-236-7494